tjoyner/ofvioletsandlicorice/chapter2.md

 "Don't exaggerate," said Daniel, "in France they're more traditional, but here, from you, in Italy, there's more innovation, more invention."

 "Regarding inventive, we are inventive.
 Here in Langhe, everything's invention.
 We're always inventing.
 We invented the Langhe, a paradise of vineyards for lovers of wine, and tourists.
 'Come to the paradise of Langhe.
 Great food, great wine, hills that are the envy of Tuscany.'
 All bull.
 Here you don't know what to do except eat and get drunk, if you can afford it.
-Otherwise you can go see a couple of games of *pallone elastico*, hoping they are properly rigged, or be drowned in the fog that bites you from mid-October onward.
+Otherwise, you can go see a couple of games of *pallone elastico*, hoping they are properly rigged, or be drowned in the fog that bites you from mid-October onward.
 Or escape..."

 Daniel was beginning to understand why the taxi driver, Luciano, as he seemed to be called, only drank beer.

-He asked "What kind of people are the Giacosa?"
+He asked, "What kind of people are the Giacosa?"

 "You mean Amalia?
 Beautiful woman, wild..."

 "I meant both of them," Daniel emphasized.

-"They are orphans.
+"They're orphans.
 The father had a horrible death in the vineyard, taken by lightning.
 Then the mother left shortly after of a broken heart.
 They came out on their own.
 She, Amalia, was a mother to Giulio, and never married.
 They had resources, sold some of their countryside property, now have lodgings, shops, the *Tastevin*.
 And also land, Ginotta, abandoned... a vineyard on the Barbaresco ridge that's the envy of those in the know."

 <!-- Page 27, top -->